kksgandhi/personal_site/Mechanisms Of The Soul Game-Rusch.md

 don't turn to fiction to expand emotion in games, since fiction alone cannot carry a game.
 The real part of a game is the primary vehicle for affective impact

-Gameplay brings emotion.
+[[gameplay brings emotion]].
 Thoughtless, basic, feeling.
 Fiction provides context and transforms emotion into something more specific.

 e.g. gameplay tension can be transformed by narrative into claustrophobia, paranoia, or even caring